 Chia seeds can be consumed daily, fed raw (unmilled), and can be easily mixed in with your horse's feed.
 Higher daily doses help with digestive issues and colic prevention.
-Our included scoop measures 1.8oz (50g) of seeds.
+We recommend using a scoop that measures 1.8oz (50g or 1/4cup) of seeds.
 Typically, horses will consume 4-5 lb. of seeds per month.
 We recommended the following feeding schedule for your horse:

 Loading: 2 scoops daily for 2 weeks.

 Maintenance: 1 scoop daily.